 0 Comments

 The Native Plant Sale is open 9am to Noon.
 The nursery has 160 species of native trees, shrubs, vine & vegetables in 1-gallon to 15-gallon pots.
 Key West Botanical Garden members receive a 15% discount on plant purchases.
-Memberships are available on site.
+Memberships are available on site and on-line.
 The Composting Workshop runs 9am to Noon.
 Bring your food scraps to support composting for the Keys pilot research and educational collaboration with the UF/IFAS Monroe County Extension.
 Acceptable items: Fruits, Vegetables, Grains (Pasta, Bread, Rice), Coffee grounds & Egg Shells.
 No Meat or Dairy.
-The Children’s Art Workshop runs from 10am to 11:30.
-The Garden is located at 5210 College Road on Stock Island and is a 501 (c) 3 non-profit corporation.
+The Children’s Art Workshop runs from 10am to 12:00.
+Cost of $10 includes all art materials needed.
+Reserve spots by emailing [email protected] The Garden is located at 5210 College Road on Stock Island and is a 501 (c) 3 non-profit corporation.
 All proceeds directly benefit the Garden’s conservation program.
 For more information call 305-296-1504 or visit www.keywest.garden.
-KEY WEST, Florida Keys – The Key West Tropical Forest & Botanical Garden continues its monthly Speaker Series at 1:00 pm on April 19, 2025 in the Historic Toppino Nature Chapel.
-The speaker is butterfly technician, Taylor Hunt, who is with the Florida Museum of Natural History, Daniels Lab.
+KEY WEST, FL, September 29, 2025— Halloween will get an early start this year when CFK Academy, The College of the Florida Keys’ tuition-free public charter school, hosts “Ghost Stories from the Gardens” on October 10th at Key West Tropical Forest & Botanical Garden at 5210 College Road.

 Submit Your StoriesChamber members send us your press releases on your organizations accomplishments, staff awards and/or major happenings.
 We will post them for free.
 Archives